top of page

 Cathedral of Angra do Heroísmo

 One of the most impressive features of this town is its religious architecture.
 From the sky, the silhouette of the Sé Catedral de Angra do Heroísmo, the Cathedral of Angra ao Heroísmo, stands.
 Built towards the end of the 16th century, the cathedral is considered a beautiful example of Portuguese Manueline architecture.
-It is encrusted with exquisite woodwork and detailed altarpieces, all captured in its stunning azulejos or blue-and-white painted ceramic tiles.
+It is encrusted with exquisite woodwork and detailed altarpieces, all of which are captured in its stunning azulejos, or blue-and-white painted ceramic tiles.
 It is a living testimony to the city's Catholic roots.
 It acts as a point of attraction for both the locals and visitors.

 3. Defences and Military Architecture